Chiral Homology of elliptic curves and the Zhu algebra: Chiral Homology

-where the morphism is nothing but the chiral product $\mu$.
+where the morphism is just the chiral product $\mu$.
 Similarly $C(\CA)_{X^3}$ is

-where $j^{[k, \ell]}$ denotes the open embedding associated as in (\ref{eq:U.j.i}) with the surjection $\{1, 2, 3\} \rightarrow \{1,2\}$ that sends $k$ and $\ell$ to $2$ and sends the remaining element of $\{1, 2, 3\}$ to $1$.
-The morphisms are built from the chiral operation $\mu$, and to say that $\mu$ satisfies the Jacobi identity means nothing other than to say that the composition (\ref{Cousin.complex}) vanishes.
-Thus $C(\CA)_{X^3}$ is a complex, and in general $C(\CA)_{X^I}$ is a complex of right $\CD_{X^I}$-modules for each finite set $I$.
+where $j : X \rightarrow X^3$ is the embedding of the small diagonal, and where $j^{[k, \ell]}$ denotes the open embedding (\ref{eq:U.j.i}) associated with the surjection $\{1, 2, 3\} \rightarrow \{1,2\}$ that sends the (distinct) elements $k$ and $\ell$ to $2$ and sends the remaining element of $\{1, 2, 3\}$ to $1$.
+The morphisms are built from the chiral operation $\mu$, and to say that $\mu$ satisfies the Jacobi identity now just means that the composition (\ref{Cousin.complex}) vanishes.
+In general $C(\CA)_{X^I}$ is the following sum over the set $Q(I)$ of equivalence relations